- Fixed for life at 4.71% with Nationwide Lifetime Mortgages

 As a homeowner, you have the flexibility to use your borrowing in a way that suits your situation.
 The value of your home and your age will influence how much you can access, and a qualified adviser can help you review available options.
 Products vary across the market, and a wide range of features is available depending on the product and provider.

-Some customers choose to take a single lump sum, while others prefer plans with optional monthly repayments.
 In many cases, you can make monthly payments to service the interest and reduce the overall impact on your estate.
-This process is supported with clear documentation, including a personal illustration to show how the plan would work over time.
+This process is supported by clear documentation, including a personal illustration that shows how the plan would work over time.

 Will I Still Own My Home?

 Yes, if you take out a lifetime mortgage, you will still own your home.
-Equity release does not mean giving up ownership — instead, it is a form of borrowing available to people aged 55 and over, using a loan secured by a legal charge against the property.
-This allows the borrower to access funds for a range of purposes, from building a cash reserve to creating money for a better lifestyle, all while continuing to live in the property for the rest of their life.
+A nationwide lifetime mortgage does not mean giving up ownership.
+Instead, it is a form of borrowing available to people aged 55 and over, secured by a legal charge over the property.

 Each applicant’s circumstances are assessed carefully, including health, income, and future goals.
 Providers are required to review all applicant circumstances, especially where a partner is involved or the recipient is entitled to state benefits.
 It’s important to understand that releasing equity may impact your entitlement to means-tested support depending on how much is released and how the funds are used.